Weather forecast for tomorrow in Azerbaijan was announced

 Baku.
-4 September.
-REPORT.AZ/ Weather forecast for tomorrow in Azerbaijan was announced.
+17 August.
+REPORT.AZ/ The weather forecast for tomorrow in Azerbaijan has been announced.

-The weather will be dry in Baku and Absheron peninsula on September 5, Report was informed in the press service of the Ministry of Ecology and Natural Resources.
-North-west wind will be replaced with the south-east in afternoon.
+Report was informed at the National Hydrometeorology Department of the Ministry of Ecology and Natural Resources, the weather will be changeably cloudy and mainly rainless in Baku and on the Absheron Peninsula on August 18.

+Rain predicted in some areas of the Peninsula in the morning.
+Mild north-east wind will blow.

-The sea water temperature in Absheron beaches will be: 23-24°C in Sumgayit, Novkhani, Pirshaghi, Nardaran, Bilgah, 24-25°C in Zagulba, Buzovna, Mardakan, Shuvalan, 25-26°C in Turkan, Hovsan, Sahil and Shikh.
+On Absheron beaches the temperature of sea water is expected to be 24-25 degrees in Sumgayit, Novkhani, Pirshaghi, Nardaran, Bilgah, 25-26 in Zagulba, Buzovna, Mardakan, Shuvalan, 26-27 in Turkan, Hovsan, Sahil and Shikh.

-The weather will be mainly rainless in Azerbaijani regions.
-Mild eastern wind will blow.
+Lightning and rain are expected in some areas of Azerbaijani regions.
+It is expected to be mostly dry in the daytime East wind will blow and intensify in some areas.

 Samirə AbdullayevaNews Author